ttai204/Hax-Verify/README.md

 **Step 2** — Launch the executable *(no installation required)*

-**Step 3** — Copy your generated verification key

-**Step 4** — Complete the verification process according to your administrator's instructions
+**Step 3** — Complete the verification process according to your administrator's instructions

 <br/>